All Episodes

 He's a hero to people.

-And they're sitting there, they can't figure it out.
+They can't figure it out.

-the unemployment news comes out today, they're highlighting the fact that we had a two-point drop.
+They're highlighting the fact that we had a two-point drop.

-Just took a little longer than expected because of the deeply embedded economic problems Bush left us that we didn't really understand.
+If the regime tries to say that the stimulus from 2009 finally now kicking in, Obamacare is being implemented, and that's causing the economy to boom, and that's creating jobs, like they said, just took a little longer than expected because of the deeply embedded economic problems Bush left us that we didn't really understand.

 It was much worse than anybody told us.

-The Politico.com has done some fact checking.
+Thepolitico.com has done some fact-checking.

-I'm kind of surprised at this, but they've done some fact checking on Obama's sequester claims.
+I'm kind of surprised at this, but they've done some fact-checking on Obama's sequester claims.

 And they found six of them.

-Six lies too big and too obvious to escape the attention of even the White House stenographers.
+Six lies, too big and too obvious to escape the attention of even the White House stenographers.

 That's how big these are.

-I can't blame him for telling people all these disasters were gonna happen because he hasn't been called out by his buddies in the media for lying about the stimulus or lying about Benghazi or not telling the truth about he hasn't been called out, period.
+I can't blame him for telling people all these disasters were going to happen because he hasn't been called out by his buddies in the media for lying about the stimulus or lying about Benghazi or not telling the truth about it.

 So why would they start now?

-But some of these claims he made are such whoppers that that I guess they're concerned about their own credibility.
+But some of these claims he made are such whoppers that I guess they're concerned about their own credibility.

-I'm sure they think less pay taking home, it does hurt.
+I'm sure they think less pay.

-People are gonna lose jobs.
+People are going to lose jobs.

 It didn't happen.